Oyster card: Sales

+As well as the £7 fee for the card, a minimum purchase of £5 credit or a week Travelcard or Bus & Tram Pass is necessary at point of issue.

-Visitor Oyster cards can be obtained from Visit Britain outlets around the world, and from other transport operators, such as EasyJet and Gatwick Express, and online and from any ticket office.
+Visitor Oyster cards can be obtained from Visit Britain outlets around the world, and from other transport operators, such as EasyJet and Gatwick Express, online, and from any ticket office.
 However, these limited-functionality cards cannot be registered.
-A £5 deposit is required which will be refunded in cash upon return of the card.
-Any remaining credit on the card is refundable as well.
+Any remaining credit on the card is refundable upon return of the card; the £5 price of the card is not refunded.